a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-3.md

     </li>
     <li>
       <p><strong>Line 18: </strong>The specification cited above requires that any response containing an access token must have the <code>Cache-Control</code> and <code>Pragma</code> fields present in the header.
 The only way to add the necessary headers is by constructing the response object ourselves.</p>
-      <p>Flask provides the <code>jsonify</code> function which takes either a dict, a list of arguments, or a list of keyword-arguments and calls <code>json.dumps</code> on the data provided. <code>jsonify</code> returns a response object with the JSON object as the response body.</p>
+      <p>Flask provides the <code>jsonify</code> function which takes either a dict, a list of arguments, or a list of keyword-arguments and converts the data to a JSON object (similar to calling <code>json.dumps</code> on an object).
+Finally, <code>jsonify</code> returns a response object with the JSON object as the response body.</p>
     </li>
     <li>
       <p><strong>Line 21: </strong>Per the specification, the <code>access_token</code> attribute is included as a parameter of the serialized JSON in the response body.</p>